Hakan-Asmaoglu/ShortNewsApp/README.md

 # Project Overview

+Made for the course Mobile programming with Native technologies as Final task

 This project is an Android application that utilizes Jetpack Compose for UI development, follows a layered architecture combining UI, Data, and Dependency Injection (DI) layers, employs MVVM architecture with a modular approach, uses Coroutines & Flow for asynchronous programming, integrates Dagger-HILT for dependency injection, Retrofit for API calls, manages app state effectively, and incorporates custom Composable creation for UI elements.

 ## Features